vippsas/vipps-developers/vipps-getting-started.md

 ## API keys for different use

-The same API keys are used for manye types of integration:
+The same API keys are used for many types of integration:
 Direct integration,
 native apps for iOS and Android, point of sale integrations,